 Services for students include: public computer laboratories (powered by ITS) located in the "Information Commons" in the University and Science Libraries, the University Downtown Center, Science II, Science III, Academic A, the Center for Academic Excellence and some residence halls.
 Residence hall rooms provide both wired and wireless high-speed internet connections for all students living on campus, and student residence hall consultants provide support for students in each residence hall.
 Secure, virtual private network connections to campus are available to off-campus students and staff, and a campus-wide wireless network serves mobile campus users.

 All faculty, staff and students receive a University email account (Bmail), Google Apps and network storage upon enrollment, and all students are encouraged to use the computer as an appropriate and flexible tool for liberal arts education.
 All general classrooms have basic audiovisual equipment and Internet connections; and many are "laptop ready", with permanently installed data or video projection equipment offering full multimedia capability.
 A large portion of classrooms also have video capture equipment in support of distance learning.
 The campus is fully networked and the University is a member of the Internet2 Consortium and also provides access to eduroam.

-ITS also manages two makerspaces on campus that provide students, faculty, and staff with access to 3D printing, virtual reality, and a variety of specialty software.
-All are encouraged to visit the spaces and take workshops on the new technologies and then create projects that interest them.
+ITS offers students, faculty, and staff access to 3D printing, virtual reality, and a variety of specialty software.
+All are encouraged to visit ETS in the Technology Hub and take workshops on the new technologies and then create projects that interest them.
 With these resources, students, faculty and staff find that information technology enriches many aspects of the curriculum, and IT solutions to new challenges are readily available.

 ITS offers a variety of technical services to support the mission of the University.
 For more detailed information about the services offered, go to the Organization page for the service offerings available to you.